DDA to launch new housing scheme, offer nearly 15,000 flats | Science-Environment

 Out of these, 689 flats were surrendered by allottees, nearly 50 per cent of the total inventory under the scheme, with COVID-19 and other factors being attributed by officials for such a larger number of flats being given up.

-In late August, the DDA had held a draw for 689 flats under the 2021 Housing Scheme, surrendered by allottees, with a meagre 79 waitlisted applicants being alloted units from this lot.
+In late August, the DDA had held a draw for 689 flats under the 2021 Housing Scheme, surrendered by allottees, with a meagre 79 waitlisted applicants being allotted units from this lot.

+Among the other decisions approved by the authority included amendment in the DDA policy to mitigate risks of prospective bidders for upcoming in-situ rehabilitation projects, and fixation of pre-determined rates (PDRs) for allotment of land to transport traders at IFC Holambi Kalan, Narela.

+According to the provision of Master Plan of Delhi-2021, warehouses of transport traders existing in the Walled City and special areas are required to be shifted to Integrated Freight Complex at Holambi Kalan, Narela, where goods booking and transport agencies offices are permitted activity, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)